JIL Editorial Team

 Head shot of Batul Alsaraji

-Batul is library assistant at the London Borough of Hillingdon and a library science master’s student.
+Batul is a library assistant at the London Borough of Hillingdon and a library science master’s student.
 She has previously worked as a content manager and translator.
 Her professional interests include information literacy in public libraries and supporting digital literacy in the community.

 Andrea Wilcox Brooks, Northern Kentucky University